 INTRODUCTION

 This essay analyzes Sabina Spielrein’s most famous work, “Destruction as the Cause of Coming into Being” (Destruktion als Ursache des Werdens, 1912) .
 It envisions her neither as a premature Jungian nor as a dissident Freudian, but as what she truly was: an independent theorist whose dialectic of creation and destruction in transformation occupies the intellectual space between Freud’s metapsychology and Jung’s later psychology of individuation and the collective unconscious.
 Spielrein, a Russian psychoanalyst, argues that creation and destruction are inseparable.
 Her core insight is that genuine transformation requires the dissolution of an existing form—a law that applies equally across the biological, philosophical, psychological, and symbolical realms.
+Sabina Spielrein should not primarily be understood as a precursor of either Freud’s death instinct or Jung’s collective unconscious.
+Rather, she developed an independent process-oriented psychology of transformation, rooted in the dynamic interplay of psychic multiplicity, dissolution, and emergence.

 Where do we start?

 Do we start in Zurich in 1911, where Spielrein’s dissertation, ”On the Psychological Content of a Case of Schizophrenia (Dementia Praecox),“ became the very first psychoanalytically oriented doctoral thesis written by a woman ?
-A pioneering achievement in the field of psychosis research, her work left Professor Bleuler, Jung, and Freud equally enthusiastic, and it was immediately published in the renowned Yearbook for Psychoanalytic and Psychopathological Research .
+A pioneering achievement in the field of psychosis research, her work left Professor Bleuler, Jung, and Freud equally enthusiastic, and it was immediately published in the renowned Yearbook for Psychoanalytic and Psychopathological Research.

 Or do we start in Rostov-on-Don, where she was born in 1885 into a wealthy family, only for her life to end there in 1942—forgotten in the West, impoverished, and stripped of the permission to practice her profession, ground down by history with her three brothers executed during Stalin’s Great Terror, and she and her daughters ultimately murdered by the German SS ?